wso2/docs-ei/en/streaming-integrator/docs/quick-start-guide/getting-started/download-install-and-start-si.md

    3. Click **Save & Test**.
 If the data source is successfully configured, it is indicated via a message.
        ![Save and Test](../images/cdc-monitoring/save-and-test.png)

+   4. To import the dashboards that you previously downloaded as JSON files, follow the procedure below:

+        1. Start Grafana and access it via http://localhost:3000/.

+        2. To load a new dashboard, click the plus icon **(+)** in the side panel.
+Then click **Import**.

+        3. In the **Import** page, click **Upload .json** file.
+Then browse and select the .json file of the preconfigured dashboard that you downloaded (i.e., in step 5, substep 1).

+        4. If required, change the unique identifier displayed in the **Unique Identifier (uid)**.

+        5. Click **Import**.

 Now you have completed a WSO2 Streaming Integrator setup that is capable of the following:

 - Design, test and deploy Siddhi applications via Streaming Integrator Tooling.